top of page

 • Will my child be able to go to college?

-• What does it mean to be apart of a co-op?
+• What does it mean to be part of a co-op?

-Being part of our co-op means joining a supportive community where families collaborate to enrich their children's education.
-In addition to educational activities, families contribute by volunteering on a predictable schedule, such as volunteer days 1-2 a month depending on level of enrollment & number of children.
+Being part of our co-op means joining a supportive community where families help to enrich their children's education.
+Families contribute by volunteering on a predictable schedule depending on level of enrollment and number of children.
 This ensures shared responsibilities and fosters a sense of community.
-Families who opt out of volunteering may have a slightly higher tuition.
-The volunteer schedule is flexible and based on enrollment and willingness to participate.
+Families who opt out of volunteering will have a slightly higher tuition.

 • Are you a religious based program?

-Wildly Inclusive Co-op does not provide religious education.
+Wildly Inclusive Co-op is a secular program and does not provide religious education.
 We believe that it is each family's individual decision to teach or not teach about personal faith/religion.

-• Can I get tuition comped for a missed day?
+• Can I get tuition refunded for a missed day?

-No we do not give comped or discounted tuition for a missed day, vacation, or holiday.
+No we do not refund or discounted tuition for a missed day, vacation, or holiday.

 bottom of page